About

 Other Music

-Aside from the old Digiwire project, I also have my own personal SoundCloud where I dump whatever ideas or stuff I make.
+I make all kinds of music aside from the DSIS album above, and I sometimes dump stuff occasionally on my SoundCloud.
 However I haven't used it in a long time since I'm focused (music-wise) on creating CyberAnima's soundtrack than anything original.
 Maybe when I have time I can create more music, either another sleep aid album like DSIS, or something new entirely.
-I dunno.And again, I have a Bandcamp account, but the DSIS album is the only thing that's on there since it's a fully complete album.
+I dunno.And again, I have a Bandcamp account, but the DSIS album is the only thing that's on there since it's a fully complete album.I also used to make dubstep/loud EDM music as Digiwire, but I retired in 2021 and have mostly disowned most of the music I made as Digiwire.
+I don't like that kind of electronic music anymore, and as grateful as I am to have the music/sound design knowledge from this project, it was during a pretty embarrassing period of my life.
+You can still listen to my old Digiwire stuff on my SoundCloud, and buy off the Bandcamp too.

 Contact